 Dynamic balancing is essential for a variety of motor components, from the fan to the shaft to the rotor.
 Essentially, if the part rotates, it will require dynamic balancing for optimal performance and extension of the motor’s lifespan.

 In an industrial motor, dynamic balance is particularly important for the rotor.
-The rotor is the primary moving component in an electromagnetic motor such as a servo motor, and it rotates in response to the torque that results from interactions between the motors windings and its magnetic field.
+The rotor is the primary moving component in a motor, it rotates in response to the torque that results from interactions between the motors windings and its magnetic field.
 Overheating, improper mounting and electromagnetic stresses such as vibration and electrical noise can all contribute to the imbalance of the rotor.